nedredmond/gh-role/README.md

     // Exits with code 0

     gh role -o my-org -t my-team maintainer
-    // user does not have role in my-team: maintainer; found member
+    // nedredmond does not have role in my-team: maintainer; found member
     // Exits with code 0
     ```

+As of v3, you can now check the role of any arbitrary user instead of just the current user.

+- To check for specific roles:

+    ```bash
+    gh role -r jedi/council -u anakin -f master
+    // 2023/04/28 01:01:00 akakin does not have role in jedi/council: master; found knight
+    // Exits with error code 1
+    ```

 ## Roles

 ### Repository

-In order of increading permissions: `READ`, `TRIAGE`, `WRITE`, `MAINTAIN`, `ADMIN`.
+In order of increasing permissions: `READ`, `TRIAGE`, `WRITE`, `MAINTAIN`, `ADMIN`.
 For more information, see [GitHub's documentation on repository roles](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization).

 ### Organization